joshrap67/LiteWeightApi/README.md

 .Net 7 is used for the C# projects in this repository.

 Firebase credentials must be installed locally.
+Ensure environment variable GOOGLE_APPLICATION_CREDENTIALS is pointed to `%APPDATA%\gcloud\application_default_credentials.json`

+To switch locally between projects run the below commands:

+`gcloud config set project <ProjectId>`

+`gcloud auth application-default login`

 Docker must be installed in order to build the container image to deploy.